 Gather all the Necessary Documents

 Gathering all the necessary documents is an essential first step to ensure that the divorce process can begin.
-Documents like mortgage and credit accounts, titles to property, car loans, and retirement plans need to be collected so that your attorney can review them.
+Documents like mortgage and credit accounts, titles to property, car loans, and retirement plans must be collected so your attorney can review them.
 It’s also important to make photographic copies of all the paperwork related to your assets and debts and store it in a secure place where you—and your attorney—can access it when needed.

 Understand the Legal Process